kkalininMI/OCR-GPT/readme.md

 - `**kwargs`: Additional arguments to be passed to `tesseract_gpt_ocr`.

 **Returns:**
-- A dictionary mapping file names to their extracted text results.
+- Files with extracted text from the documents
+- OCR statistics in separate files

 ---